NeverAgain11/VideoClap/README.md

 [![License](https://img.shields.io/cocoapods/l/VideoClap.svg?style=flat)](https://cocoapods.org/pods/VideoClap)
 [![Platform](https://img.shields.io/cocoapods/p/VideoClap.svg?style=flat)](https://cocoapods.org/pods/VideoClap)

+VideoClap is a library for video composition.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Use download script or copy your resources file to `Mat` folder, you may need to create a `Mat` folder and rename your resources file by yourself.

+## Features

+* Add watermark
+* Add effect to image or video
+* Change the speed of the video or audio
+* Add dynamic sticker or still sticker
+* Add text
+* Transition between two image or video
+* Audio effect
+* Text effect
+* Convert lottie animation to gif

 ## Requirements